 You can always initiate a scp (winscp) session to MTL from your own system and use this to upload and download files to and from your local login system.
-However, due to firewall restrictions, this will only work from the login server (acano01).
-The MTL login node (acano01) is restricted in its ability to directly access the internet for security reasons.
-Also it's not recommended to transfer large files or data sets (GBs), using scp - they should be split into smaller chunks and submitted in parallel.
+However, due to firewall restrictions, this will only work from the login node (acano01).
+This login node (acano01) is also restricted in its ability to directly access the internet for security reasons.

+It's not recommended to transfer large files or data sets (GBs), using scp - they should be split into smaller chunks and submitted in parallel.